Skip to main content

 Metabolic Modulation the Interplay of Hormones and Energy

 The relationship between testosterone and metabolic function is bidirectional and complex.
-Low testosterone is strongly associated with an increased prevalence of and type 2 diabetes.
+Low testosterone is strongly associated with an increased prevalence of metabolic syndrome and type 2 diabetes.
 Testosterone therapy has been shown in multiple long-term observational studies to improve key metabolic parameters.

 These improvements include reductions in waist circumference, body weight, and fasting glucose, as well as improvements in lipid profiles.
 One long-term registry study following men for up to 12 years noted sustained improvements in metabolic factors alongside hormonal normalization.